 Women who take multivitamins may be less likely to experience ovulatory infertility; women who take six or more tablets had the lowest relative risk for infertility.
 This shows you how important supplementation can be.

-Vitamin C and Female Fertility
+Does Vitamin C Increase Female Fertility?

 Results from a study showed that the group receiving vitamin C had an increase in progesterone levels.
 The rate of pregnancy was significantly higher in the vitamin C group: 25% within six months, while only 11% of the untreated women became pregnant in the same time period.
 Large quantities of ascorbic acid are utilized by the female during conception and are necessary to formation and integrity of the fetal membranes.
 Research suggests vitamin C supplementation may also help prevent birth defects.